kemitchell/cache-immutable.js/README.md

 > max-age directive, the max-age directive overrides the Expires header,
 > even if the Expires header is more restrictive.
 This rule allows an
 > origin server to provide, for a given response, a longer expiration
 > time to an HTTP/1.1 (or later) cache than to an HTTP/1.0 cache.
-This
-> might be useful if certain HTTP/1.0 caches improperly calculate ages

 Fortunately, many "HTTP 1.0" clients actually support Cache-Control, like nearly all recent clients.
 Mark Nottingham [notes][Nottingham]